jaxl/JAXL/README.md

 Jaxl v3.x:
 -----------
-Jaxl v3.x is a successor of v2.x (and is NOT backward compatible), carrying a lot of code from v2.x while throwing away the redundant part.
+Jaxl v3.x is a successor of v2.x (and is NOT backward compatible), carrying a lot of code from v2.x while throwing away the ugly parts.
-A lot of components have been re-written keeping in my mind feedback from the developer community over the last 4 years.
+A lot of components have been re-written keeping in mind the feedback from the developer community over the last 4 years.
+Also Jaxl shares a few philosophies from my experience with erlang and python languages.

-Jaxl v3.x is an event-driven, non-blocking i/o based daemon writing library for custom TCP/IP client and server implementation in PHP.
+Jaxl is an asynchronous, non-blocking I/O, event based PHP library for writing custom TCP/IP client and server implementations.
-It also bundles full blown HTTP and XMPP protocol stacks.
+From it's previous versions, library inherits a full blown stable support for XMPP protocol stack.
+In v3.0, support for HTTP protocol stack was also added.

 Read [why v3.x was written](https://groups.google.com/d/msg/jaxl/hjARH6oQEQo/vQ3RP5O5dLUJ)
 and what traffic it has served in the past.